Marat555/junit-selenium-dbunit/README.md

 Here are the available annotations:

-@DbUnitDataSet: define dataset (or directory containing dataset files) to load (can be used on package, entire class or a method).
+@DbUnitDataSet: define dataset (or directory containing dataset files) to load (can be used on package, entire class or a method).<br />
-@DbUnitInit: define SQL script to execute before any dataset insertion (can be used on package or entire class).
+@DbUnitInit: define SQL script to execute before any dataset insertion (can be used on package or entire class).<br />
-@DbUnitSetup: define DbUnit setup operation (can be used on package, entire class or a method).
+@DbUnitSetup: define DbUnit setup operation (can be used on package, entire class or a method).<br />
-@DbUnitTearDown: define DbUnit tear down operation (can be used on package, entire class or a method).
+@DbUnitTearDown: define DbUnit tear down operation (can be used on package, entire class or a method).<br />

 Example: